Upper Mustang Trek Highlights

 However, Upper Mustang still remains very much intact.
 The region's stunning landscapes, rich Tibetan culture, ancient monasteries, and medieval settings continue to captivate visitors.
 This development also brings new opportunities to explore previously less accessible areas.
 It has opened up new trekking possibilities that will lead you to new hidden valleys and remote villages.

-So trekkers embracing this development have still enjoyed Upper Mustang more than the previous years since driving has given them more than enough time to explore this stunning kingdom.
+So trekkers embracing this development have still enjoyed Upper Mustang more than in previous years, since driving has given them more than enough time to explore this stunning kingdom.

-The Upper Mustang Trek takes you to the Forbidden Kingdom of Nepal also known as the Lost Tibetan Kingdom.
+The Upper Mustang Trek takes you to the Forbidden Kingdom of Nepal, also known as the Lost Tibetan Kingdom.
 It is known as the Lost Tibetan Kingdom because it used to be part of western Tibet once.
-However, due to the distance factor and the difficult terrain with the Himalayas and altitude, Tibet abandoned the region.
-Eventually, during the Nepal consolidation period it came under Nepal jurisdiction.
+However, due to the distance factor, the difficult terrain of the Himalayas, and the altitude, Tibet abandoned the region.
+Eventually, during the Nepal consolidation period, it came under Nepal's jurisdiction.

 Upper Mustang is believed to have one of the most astonishing valleys that exist in Nepal.
 This picturesque valley of Mustang hides behind the soaring snowy range of Dhaulagiri and Annapurna.
 This ancient kingdom of Mustang was closed to the outside world until 1992.